cilium/cilium/Documentation/security/policy/lifecycle.rst

 longer overflowing.
 When an endpoint is locked down all network traffic, both egress and ingress, will be dropped.
 Cilium will log a warning that the endpoint has been locked down.

 If this option is enabled, cluster operators should closely monitor the                                                                                metric the bpf map pressure metric of the ``cilium_policy_*`` maps.
 See                                                       `Policymap pressure and overflow`_ for more details.
+They can use this metric to create an alert for increased memory pressure on the policy map as well as alert for a lockdown if ``enable-lockdown-endpoint-on-policy-overflow`` is set to "true" (any ``bpf_map_pressure`` above a value of ``1.0``).

 .. _Policymap pressure and overflow: /operations/troubleshooting.html#policymap-pressure-and-overflow